artmetla/DejaView/docs/case-studies/android-boot-tracing.md

 # Recording traces on Android boot

-Since Android 13 (T), perfetto can be configured to automatically start recording traces on boot.
+Since Android 13 (T), dejaview can be configured to automatically start recording traces on boot.
 This can be useful to profile the boot process.

 ## Steps